 - Añejo tequila must be aged for at least 1 year but no more than 3 years (after 3 years, it is considered an extra añejo).

 - Other spirits, such as rum, have no requirements for aging.

 Many times, especially in the case of whiskey, the label will indicate the liquor's age.
 This is particularly true when the brand wants to show off how old the bottling is.

-Other labels do not indicate an age at all.
-This is often because the distiller relies on a general aging time, and will fine tune it according to taste.
+Other labels do not indicate the age at all.
+This is often because the distiller relies on a general aging time, and will fine-tune it according to taste.
 A fine example of this is Maker's Mark, which is aged for nearly 6 years.
 At that mark, it is tested and aged further if needed or, according to the brand, "until it is fully matured."

 If a blended liquor (rums and whiskeys are most common) is marked with an age statement on the label, it typically indicates the age of the youngest liquor in the mix.
 For instance, the Chivas 25-Year-Old Scotch bottling is comprised of a blend of different whiskeys that have each been aged for at least 25 years.
 Some of the whiskeys used may be older than that.

 Why Is Whiskey Aged Longer Than Rum and Tequila?

 Why don't we see many 50-year-old rums or 20-year-old tequilas?
 The simple answer is climate.

 Think about the climate differences between major whiskey regions like the United States, Canada, Ireland, and Scotland versus Mexico where tequila is produced and the Caribbean and South America where the majority of rum is made.
 The climate of the region is the main factor in how long a spirit needs to be aged to its optimal potential.

 There are always exceptions in the liquor business.
 Appleton Estate has previously released a 30- and a 50-year-old rum.
 Likewise, Asomborso has an 11-year-old añejo tequila.